lammps/lammps/doc/src/fix_bond_react.rst

    fix myrxn all bond/react react myrxn1 all 1 0 v_rmax mol1 mol2 map_file.txt
    variable rmax equal 3+f_myrxn[1]/100 # arbitrary function of reaction count

-It is possible that multiple bonding atom pairs are identified: if the bonding atoms in the pre-reacted template are  1-2 neighbors, i.e. directly bonded, the farthest bonding atom partner is set as its bonding partner; otherwise, the closest potential partner is chosen.
-Then, if both an atom I and atom J have each other as their bonding partners, these two atoms are identified as the bonding atom pair of the reaction site.
-Once this unique bonding atom pair is identified for each reaction, there could two or more reactions that involve a given atom on the same timestep.
+The following criteria are used if multiple candidate bonding atom pairs are identified within the cutoff distance: 1) If the bonding atoms in the pre-reaction template are not 1-2 neighbors (i.e. not directly bonded) the closest potential partner is chosen.
+2) Otherwise, if the bonding atoms in the pre-reaction template are 1-2 neighbors (i.e. directly bonded) the farthest potential partner is chosen.
+3) Then, if both an atom I and atom J have each other as their bonding partners, these two atoms are identified as the bonding atom pair of the reaction site.
+Note that it can be helpful to select unique atom types for the bonding atoms: if a bonding atom pair is identified, as described in the previous steps, but does not correspond to the same pair specified in the pre-reaction template, an otherwise eligible reaction could be prevented from occurring.
+Once this unique bonding atom pair is identified for each reaction, there could be two or more reactions that involve the same atom on the same timestep.
 If this is the case, only one such reaction is permitted to occur.
-This reaction is chosen randomly from all potential reactions.
+This reaction is chosen randomly from all potential reactions involving the overlapping atom.
 This capability allows e.g. for different reaction pathways to proceed from identical reaction sites with user-specified probabilities.

 The pre-reacted molecule template is specified by a molecule command.
 This molecule template file contains a sample reaction site and its